Article

 Leading through coordination, not just speed

-The real promise of AI isn’t just about faster execution-it’s about transforming how work gets done.
+The real promise of AI isn’t just about faster execution but in transforming how work gets done.
 Orchestrated, AI-enabled workflows allow leaders to scale operations confidently, improve resilience and unlock more value from their teams.

-In an environment where speed, quality and trust are essential, organisations that coordinate better-not just move faster-will be the ones that lead.
+In environments where speed, quality and trust are essential, organisations that coordinate better, not just move faster, will be better placed to scale complex workflows with confidence.